Detection of phonon helicity in nonchiral crystals with Raman scattering: Signatures of phonon helicity in Raman scattering

 where ${\bf q}=(q_x,q_y)$ is the phonon momentum, $u_A({\bf q},\omega)$ and $u_B({\bf q},\omega)$ are the normal coordinates corresponding to the $A_1$ and $B_1$ modes, respectively, and $\Sigma_{AB}$ is a hybridization term originating from electron-phonon coupling.
 In general, $\Sigma_{AB}$ is a function of both ${\bf q}$ and $\omega$, with $\Sigma_{BA}({\bf q}, \omega) = \Sigma_{AB}(-{\bf q},-\omega)$.
 Then, the phonon eigenfrequencies in the presence of hybridization are obtained from the zeros of the determinant of the $2\times 2$ matrix in Eq.~(\ref{eq:S_ph}).
 Also, the polarization vectors of the hybridized phonons are given by the eigenvectors of the $2\times 2$ matrix in Eq.~(\ref{eq:S_ph}), with $\Sigma_{AB}$ evaluated at the corresponding phonon eigenfrequency.

 A microscopic calculation of $\Sigma_{AB}$ in the long-wavelength regime has been carried out in Ref.~[\onlinecite{hu2021phonon}] (see also App.~\ref{sec:app} below for an alternative but equivalent derivation).
 Here, we summarize the most important features.
 The real part of $\Sigma_{AB}$ vanishes if the following conditions are simultaneously realized: (1) zero temperature, (2) no disorder, (3) phonon frequency smaller than the energy gap of the insulator $2 |m|$.
 Otherwise, in the most generic situation, $\Sigma_{AB}$ has both real and imaginary parts.
 The $C_{2x}$ symmetry operation in BaMnSb$_2$ imposes\cite{hu2021phonon} $\Sigma_{A B}(q_x,q_y, \omega) = -\Sigma_{AB}(q_x,-q_y,\omega)$.
 Consequently, at long wavelength (small $q_x$ and $q_y$), both real and imaginary parts of $\Sigma_{AB}$ are proportional to $q_y$.
-In particular, the imaginary part
+In particular, the static imaginary part

-is remarkable in that (1) it originates from the Berry curvature (more precisely, ${\rm sgn}(m)$ is the valley Chern number of electrons), (2) it provides a complex phase to the hybridization between the $A_1$ and $B_1$ modes, thereby producing elliptically polarized phonon modes with a nonzero angular momentum along the $z$ axis, (3) it is proportional to $q_y$ at long wavelength.
+associated to the Chern-Simons term in the action, is remarkable in that (1) it originates from the Berry curvature (more precisely, ${\rm sgn}(m)$ is the valley Chern number of electrons), (2) it provides a complex phase to the hybridization between the $A_1$ and $B_1$ modes, thereby producing elliptically polarized phonon modes with a nonzero angular momentum along the $z$ axis, (3) it is proportional to $q_y$ at long wavelength.
 Because of the latter property, the phonon angular momentum is reversed under $q_y\to -q_y$, and the hybridized phonons are ``helical".